 Life with iPad Pro

-Firstly, no you won't be holding it in one hand; at best you'll be cradling it like a small child.
+So now that I've spent a little while with the iPad Pro, what's it like?
+Firstly, you certainly won't be holding it in one hand; at best you'll be cradling it like a small child.

 Secondly, yes it still engenders a healthy mixture of “can I see it with my fingers”-fascination and “how do you like it”-skepticism when out and about.
 My stock response of “the pencil's great, and it does some things very well, but it'll take a few years before it's ready for prime time” sweeps over the finer details.